- Current Student Resources

 Student Photo ID Badge

-All students are required to have a valid student ID card.
-The student will need to wear the SLU ID card during the clinical practicum.
-Online students should send a recent digital photo to firstname.lastname@example.org.
-Photo should be a recent head shot (shoulders up).
-It does not need to be a professionally taken photo but should be appropriate for clinical settings.
-It should be taken with a solid color background and no other individuals in the photo.
-An ID will be mailed to the student.
+All students are required to have a valid student photo ID card.
+The student will wear the SLU ID during the clinical practicum.
+Photos ID cards will be obtained during the on campus orientation each semester.
+Those unable to attend the on campus orientation should send a recent head shot (shoulders up) to Cynthia Rubbelke, e-Technology Coordinator at firstname.lastname@example.org.
+Photo should have a solid color background and no other individuals in the photo.
+Include your mailing address and Banner ID number in the email request.

 Student Learning Outcomes